Geek-Tekina/TESLA-Future-CARS/README.md

 <h2><b>
-Using HTML and CSS , I have tried to clone the website of TESLA motors .<br> Though I have not done it precisely , but this project has asked me very tough but informative questions.
+Using HTML and CSS , I have tried to clone the website (Homepage) of TESLA motors .<br> Though I have not done it precisely , but this project has asked me very tough but informative questions.
 Work is still Going!!
 <br><br><br>
   link : https://geek-tekina.github.io/TESLA-Future-CARS/ <br><br>
 <br><br>